Mtac2/Mtac2/README.md

      + `ConstrSelector.v` defines a selector based on the indices of an inductive type's constructors.

 * `examples` contains simple examples to show the different features of Mtac2.
+  - `tactics.v` shows how to standard, Ltac's like, proving.
+But with some interesting features not present in Ltac.
+  - `tauto.v` shows many different ways to code a simple tautology prover, with different degrees of certainty and verboseness.
 * `test-suite` contains several tests, including some uses of the plugin.

 Installation